ESMG/gridtools/README.md

   * Change directory to the datashader directory.
   * Make sure your conda enviroment is active.
   * `pip install -e .`

+NOTE: The datashader library should be automatically installed as a dependency of gridtools.

 ## numpypi